swiftlang/swift/docs/SIL.rst

 Creates a ``Builtin.RawPointer`` value corresponding to the address ``%0``.
 Converting the result pointer back to an address of the same type will give an address equivalent to ``%0``.
-Type punning is always undefined in SIL; it is invalid to cast the ``RawPointer`` back to any type other than its original address type.
+Type punning is always undefined in SIL; it is undefined behavior to cast the ``RawPointer`` to any address type other than its original address type.

 pointer_to_address
 ``````````````````